School of Business

 Intellectual Contribution Goal

-The School of Business engages in scholarly research that contributes to the creation of knowledge for improving the management and performance of organizations.
+The School of Business engages in scholarly research that contributes to the body of knowledge related to improving the management and performance of organizations.

 Service and Outreach Goal